TCoherence/TCoherence.github.io/source/_posts/EECS-343-Operating-System.md

 first (or log in with X11 forwarding).

 Be careful that on Internet we will see `unset SSH_ASKPASS` which may not works.
 But `unsetenv` works for me.

+\*Update: unsetenv SSH_ASKPASS works for tcsh shell and `unset SSH_ASKPASS` works for bash and zsh shell.